dan1-de/ioBroker.anelhut/README.md

 ## anelhut adapter for ioBroker

-Adapter for the NET-PwrCrtl devices of ANEL Electronic AG
+Adapter for the NET-PwrCrtl devices of ANEL Electronic AG.
 Manufacturer: https://shop.anel.eu/

+## This adapter is working with the following anel devices:

+-   NET-PwrCtrl HUT
+-   NET-PwrCtrl IO
+-   HOME
+-   PRO
+-   POWER
+-   ADV

 ## Usage